-Having your website hacked can be scary and stressful, but it needn’t be a disaster.
+It can be scary and stressful when your website is hacked, but it needn’t be a disaster.

 How to tell if your site has been hacked

-The first step is confirming that your site has really been hacked, and isn’t just experiencing an easily resolved error.
+The first step is confirming that your site has really been hacked, and isn’t just experiencing a more easily resolved error.
 The following issues are a good indication that your site has been hacked:

-You can check if Google currently lists your site as unsafe with their Safe Browsing status checker.
+- You can check if Google currently lists your site as unsafe with their Safe Browsing Site Status tool

 Cleaning a hacked site